<code>

 plotly::layout(margin = list(t = 50)) %>%

-plotly::layout(legend = list(title = list(text = "country")))
+plotly::layout(legend = list(title = list(text = "country")))use the x_axis title as a caption.

 I could also use an annotation, but I have having the guess how much margin I have to add and where to position it. https://stackoverflow.com/questions/45103559/plotly-adding-a-source-or-caption-to-a-chart